Table of Contents

 By now, you have a good idea of how crucial your lifetime value is, so it’s time to get to calculating it.

-While our favorite LTV calculator by far is absolutely Baremetrics, sometimes you have to get down and dirty in a Google Sheet or Excel because either:
+While it's easier to view your LTV in Baremetrics, sometimes you have to get down and dirty in a Google Sheet or Excel because either:

 - you’re just starting out and need something familiar